Viftrup/viftrup.github.io/_posts/2024-09-04-Device-templates-with-cisco-ftd-including-registration-with-api.markdown

 <i>Important: In order to minimize the manual intervention during deployment and future support, be sure your outside interface(s) is enabled for Manager Access.
 Even if your appliances have a separate management interface, it is required to use a data-interface for FMC connectivity.</i>

-<h2>Routing and Use of Variables with Network-Objects and Overrides</h2>
+<h2>Routing and the use of variables with network-objects and overrides</h2>
 Now that you’ve created your interfaces and you’re familiar with the benefits of variables, let’s continue onto the routing sections.
 Especially in this section, variables come in handy once again, this time for routing and network-objects used in my template.